 The nightmare began when a family friend offered to help her get from Benin City to Italy.

-Gloria was taken by a “trolley”—a member of a people-smuggling gang—on a bus with other women to northern Nigeria.
+Gloria was taken by a ”trolley” — a member of a people-smuggling gang — on a bus with other women to northern Nigeria.
+Then, they travelled for weeks in trucks along bumpy desert tracks, crossing illegally into Niger and Algeria.

 ”People died of thirst or hunger.
 One night, soldiers were chasing us.
 A girl in my group got shot.
 I saw her die,” said Gloria.